mtuomiko/citybikeapp/README.md

 # City Bike App

-This is a monorepository for implementing the [pre-assignment for Solita Dev Academy Finland 2023](https://github.com/solita/dev-academy-2023-exercise), a web application for displaying data about rental bike journeys in Helsinki.
+This is a monorepository for implementing the [pre-assignment for Solita Dev Academy Finland 2023](https://github.com/solita/dev-academy-2023-exercise).
+It contains web application for displaying data about rental bike journeys and stations in Helsinki region.

+See [Functionality](#functionality) for a list of original requirements and currently implemented functions.

 Note that application can be used to automatically fetch and load data that is owned by City Bike Finland (journey data) and Helsingin seudun liikenne (HSL) (station data).
 Data is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) as of 2nd January 2023.